 To sum up, I think it’s great that the Giants are retiring the number 22 in honor of Will Clark.
 But how cool would it be if they invited Jack Clark to come to the ceremony and gave him some due as the first Clark to wear the number with distinction?

 P.S.
-Full-disclosure side note: two Giants’ players actually wore no. 22 longer than did either Clark — Don Mueller (1948–1957, ten seasons) and Hal Lanier (1964–1971, eight seasons)!
+Full-disclosure side note: before either Clark came along, two other Giants’ players had worn no. 22 for lengthy periods — Don Mueller (1948–1957, ten seasons, technically two more seasons than Jack wore it) and Hal Lanier (1964–1971, eight seasons, the same number as Will and Jack).
 Mueller, an outfielder, was a .296 lifetime hitter but had virtually no power, with a career OPS of .712.
 Lanier was a light-hitting infielder.
 So there is that.

 The great baseball writer Roger Angell passed away today.
 He had lived an impressive 101 years.
 You can read his obituary in the New York Times.
 This is a slightly edited letter I wrote to him in 2002 (back before my beloved San Francisco Giants won three World Series in five years).
 I think it still makes a nice testimonial to his work and what it meant to me during my life…